Jumai01/alx-system_engineering-devops/0x00-shell_basics/README.md

-"Used for creating a directory in anothr directory /tm mv "Used for moving a file to another directory rm "used for removing or deleting a file inside a directory" rmdir "Used for removing or deleting a directory"
+"Used for creating a directory in anothr directory /tm mv "Used for moving a file to another directory rm "used for removing or deleting a file inside a directory" rmdir "Used for removing or deleting a directory" cd - "Used for changing the working directory to the previous"